-1. The Juilliard School in New York, New York
+1. The Juilliard School in New York, NY

 |School Highlight: Since its opening in 1905, the Juilliard School has earned a national reputation for educational excellence in the performing arts, including music.|

-Focused programs in dance, drama guitar, playwriting, jazz studies and voice are available.
+Focused programs in guitar and voice are also available.
 Through collaborative partnerships with Columbia University and Barnard College, the school also provides training to non-Juilliard students who successfully audition.

 2. Manhattan School of Music in New York, NY